 Once you have divided your rectangle, draw a circle in the middle of each part of your divided rectangle.
 The circles will serve as the tires once you begin to add in the details.

-Note that your circles should be drawn over each part such that the lower line of the rectangle parts divide the circles into semicircles.
+Note that your circles should be drawn over each part such that the lower line of the rectangle parts divides the circles into semicircles.

 Step 4; Divide your front sub-rectangle into two